Can you give us an overview of your team at Orkney Islands Council?

 It was difficult to get to the bottom of issues before using Silktide.
 We knew there were issues but being able to find out where they were and solve them was a challenge.

 What’s your advice to others who might be considering Silktide?

 Silktide gives you the ability to get a good overview of your whole site.
 Not just in accessibility, but in content and user experience.

 You’ll be able to fix a lot of it pretty quickly within the first few months of using Silktide.

 Yes, because we’re providing a much better user experience, not just for people with disabilities but for everyone.

 Usability is the key to Silktide.
 It’s so intuitive.
 It’s easy and it saves me time.

 We’ve got fewer resources than most other councils, but we work just as hard.
 We’re now in the top 8 in the Silktide Index for accessibility in UK Councils with around 3,500 pages of content.
-That’s not far off much bigger councils in terms of the size of the site.
+That’s not far off from much bigger councils in terms of the size of the site.